 When you start learning how to get into real estate, you can get carried away as easily as a chubby kid covered in sunscreen on a water slide.
 Except with money.

 But buying a house is plenty of investment to digest for a number of years.
-You have to get used to it, let things even out, and see if this is the life for you.
+You have to get used to it, let things even out, sort out your property management techniques and property management software and see if this is the life for you.
 Once you know you like it, take the money you’ve earned from your real estate investment and go crazy!
 (On another house, not on being Mr.Spendy-pants!)

 FAQ – How to get into real estate